daedaebae/Chillista/Design/Planned_Features_v2.md

     - [ ] **TODO (BLOCKED)**: Generate missing HUD icons (Rep, Pantry).

 ## Upcoming Priorities (Phase 3)
+- **Convert to React Native**:
+    - [ ] Review the entire project and create a plan to convert it to React Native.
+        - [ ] Create a new branch called 'react-native' for the project.
+        - [ ] Map out features and dependencies and prepare to put each in its own commit on this branch.
+        - [ ] Commit and push each feature to the 'react-native' branch.
+        - [ ] Once the branch is ready, create a pull request for me to review.

+## Upcoming Priorities (Phase 4)
 - **Customization**:
     - [ ] Decorate the cart (unlockable skins).
         - [ ] Do not generate new assets, use existing pixel art as placeholders. (rename files as placeholder1.png, placeholder2.png, etc.)